Special CommendationsAlberta Order of Excellence Award

 Fieldwork connected with his research has been concentrated in Alberta, British Columbia, the Arctic, Argentina and China.
 Work on the Centrosaurus bonebed, the origin of birds, "feathered" dinosaurs, hadrosaur nesting sites and the Canada-China Dinosaur Project have attracted the greatest international attention.

 Students will learn the techniques of collection, curation and analysis of fossils at major dinosaur sites in Western Canada.
 The field component of the course will take place during the summer at a field station off campus.
 Each student will complete assignments in the field and will prepare a written report for completion by the end of October based on data acquired and methods learned during the field component.
 Prerequisite: Consent of Department.
 Requires payment of additional student instructional support fees.
-Refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.
-[Faculty of Science]Fall Term 2020
+Refer to the Tuition and Fees page in the University Regulations section of the Calendar.
+[Faculty of Science]Fall Term 2021